 We have no long-term supply agreements or exclusive arrangements with vendors and, therefore, our success depends on maintaining good relationships with our vendors.
 Our business depends to a significant extent on the willingness and ability of our vendors to supply us with a sufficient selection and volume of products to stock our stores.
-Some of our prestige vendors may not have the capacity to supply us with sufficient merchandise to keep pace with our growth plans.
-We also have strategic partnerships with certain core brands, which has allowed us to benefit from the growing popularity of such brands.
-Any of our other core brands could in the future decide to scale back or end its partnership with us and strengthen its relationship with our competitors, which could negatively impact the revenue we earn from the sale of such products.
-If we fail to maintain strong relationships with our existing vendors, or fail to continue acquiring and strengthening relationships with additional vendors of beauty products, our ability to obtain a sufficient amount and variety of merchandise on reasonable terms may be limited, which could have a negative impact on our competitive position.
+Some of our prestige vendors may not have the capacity to supply us with a sufficient selection and volume of products to stock our stores.
+Some of our prestige vendors may not have the capacity to supply us with a sufficient restandate to keep pace with our growth plans.
+We also have strategic partnerships with ore strains, which has allowed us to benefit from the growing popularity of such brands.
+Any of our other core brands could in the future decide to scale back or end its partnership with our strengthen its relationships with our competitors, which could negatively impact the revenue we earn from the sale of such products.
+If we fail to continue acquiring and strengthening relationships with additional vendors of beauty products, our ability to obtain a sufficient amount and variety of merchandise on reasonable terms may be limited, which could have a negative impact on our competitive position.